Modding a Flashforge Guider II 3D Printer - Part 1

 500W 24V power supply - this is a reputable manufacturer- Full Linux system + 32 bit microcontroller

-- Network connectivity - Ethernet and Wifi enable direct print jobs without SD cards
+- Network connectivity - Ethernet and Wifi allow network print jobs without SD cards

 - Color TFT display + touchscreen interface

-- Bed probe - for assisted bed leveling
+- Bed probe in the gantry head - for assisted manual bed leveling

 - Direct extruder